Hip Hop Saved My Life

 Everett Stage: 9 Duncan Ave Providence, RI 02906

-Everett announces a two-year research and creation process for the development of a new touring piece.
+Everett has embarked upon a multi-year research and creation process for the development of a new touring piece.
 Freedom Project will be a multidisciplinary documentary theater production that shares the stories of people who have been marginalized by America’s criminal justice system.
-The project will examine and critique that system through the juxtapositions of personal stories with jarring statistics that reveal gross racial and socio-economic disparities in the way the law is applied, especially in regard to the War on Drugs.
-Read More
+The project will examine and critique that system through the juxtapositions of personal stories with jarring statistics that reveal gross racial and socio-economic disparities in the way the law is applied especially in regard to the War on Drugs.